 Now that you have picked a date, a photographer and probably a venue as well, you can celebrate!
 Those are some of the toughest decisions in wedding planning and you can cross them off your list!
 Amazing!!
 Now onto the fun stuff… like your engagement session!
 Preparing for your engagement session doesn’t have to be stressful.
 In fact, your engagement session should be really, really fun!

-We include engagement sessions as a complementary part of our Wedding Collections because we truly believe that they are a VITAL part of the entire process.
 During your engagement session, you’ll have the chance to get to know us, experience how we shoot and how we handle posing and lighting.

 This session will make a HUGE impact on how the wedding day flows.
 We’ll arrive on your wedding day already knowing how you two interact, what your best poses are and how to photograph you in a genuine way!
 What we will learn about you during your engagement session is invaluable!
 You will feel so natural on your big day because of the great practice you had during your engagement session, and that’s how it should be!
 When you think about it, preparing for your engagement session is like preparing for your wedding day!

 Your engagement session can be scheduled anytime before your wedding day.
 We normally suggest booking it at least 3-6 months in advance to avoid stress.
 Because our weekends are filled with weddings, we shoot engagements on weekday evenings, normally from 5-7 PM depending on the light and the time of the year.
 In the winter months, 3-5 PM is a normal time frame for an e-shoot!

 We want your engagement session to be as fun and memorable as you are and we want you to look and feel your best.
 Here are a few tips to help you make the most of your session!